sizethree/elaine/README.md

 ### On Simplictity

-This crate does not include the [`http`][http-crate] in it's dependencies; though well-maintained and useful as it is, it would introduce a super set of functionality that is not required for this implementation.
+This crate does not include the [`http`][http-crate] crate in it's dependencies; though well-maintained and useful as it is, it would introduce a super set of functionality that is not required for this implementation.
 This decision is not in any way meant to discourage other developers from using that library.

 ## Example